

 Visual Query Builder

-The Visual Query Builder (requires a premium license) helps plugin users with no or little SQL knowledge to write SQL queries using a intuitive graphical user interface.
-Click button “Visual Query Builder” to start the graphical user interface (see image below – click to enlarge).
+The Visual Query Builder is a premium feature that helps plugin users with no or little SQL knowledge to write SQL queries using an intuitive graphical user interface.
+Click the button “Visual Query Builder” to start the graphical user interface.

 WP Data Access - Start Visual Query Builder

-Select your database, tables, views and columns to write your SQL query (see image below – click to enlarge).
+Select your database, tables, views, and columns to write your SQL query.

 WP Data Access - Visual Query Builder